Laika: Ethics of animal testing

-NASA named this soil target on Mars after Laika during the Mars Exploration Rover mission.

-Due to the overshadowing issue of the Soviet–U.S. Space Race, the ethical issues raised by this experiment, which were a matter of concern in the west, went largely unaddressed for some time.
+Due to the overshadowing issue of the Soviet–U.S. Space Race, the ethical issues raised by this experiment, which were a matter of concern in the West, went largely unaddressed for some time.
 As newspaper clippings from 1957 show, the press was initially focused on reporting the political perspective, while Laika's health and retrieval – or lack thereof – only became an issue later.

 Sputnik 2 was not designed to be retrievable, and it had always been accepted that Laika would die.
 The mission sparked a debate across the globe on the mistreatment of animals and animal testing in general to advance science.
 In the United Kingdom, the National Canine Defence League called on all dog owners to observe a minute's silence on each day Laika remained in space, while the Royal Society for the Prevention of Cruelty to Animals (RSPCA) received protests even before Radio Moscow had finished announcing the launch.
 Animal rights groups at the time called on members of the public to protest at Soviet embassies.
-Others demonstrated outside the United Nations in New York.
-Laboratory researchers in the US offered some support for the Soviets, at least before the news of Laika's death.
+In the U.S., people demonstrated outside the United Nations in New York, and laboratory researchers offered some support for the Soviets, at least before the news of Laika's death.

 In Warsaw Pact countries, open criticism of the Soviet space program was difficult because of political censorship, but there were notable cases of criticism in Polish scientific circles.
 A Polish scientific periodical, Kto, Kiedy, Dlaczego ("Who, When, Why"), published in 1958, discussed the mission of Sputnik 2.
 In the periodical's section dedicated to astronautics, Krzysztof Boruń described the Sputnik 2 mission as "regrettable" and criticised not bringing Laika back to Earth alive as "undoubtedly a great loss for science".

 In the Soviet Union, there was less controversy.
 Neither the media, books in the following years, nor the public openly questioned the decision to send a dog into space.
 In 1998, after the collapse of the Soviet regime, Oleg Gazenko, one of the scientists responsible for sending Laika into space, expressed regret for allowing her to die:

 Work with animals is a source of suffering to all of us.
 We treat them like babies who cannot speak.
 The more time passes, the more I'm sorry about it.
 We shouldn't have done it [...]
 We did not learn enough from this mission to justify the death of the dog.

 Future space missions carrying dogs would be designed to be recovered; the first successful recovery followed the flight of Korabl-Sputnik 2, wherein the dogs Belka and Strelka, alongside dozens of other organisms, safely returned to Earth.
 Nonetheless, four other dogs later died in Soviet space missions: Bars and Lisichka were killed when their R7 rocket exploded shortly after launch on 28 July 1960, while Pchyolka and Mushka died when Korabl-Sputnik 3 suffered an emergency and had to be detonated.